gered/clj-browserchannel/README.md

 ## Usage

+This project is comprised of multiple libraries.
+You'll need to include two of them in your projects.

 [clj-browserchannel][2] is the main library containing both the server- and client-side functionality you'll use in your web apps.

-In order to use the server implementation of BrowserChannel you'll need to use an async adapter.
+In order to use the server implementation of BrowserChannel you'll need to use one of the async adapters.
 Currently the provided options are:

 * [clj-browserchannel-jetty-adapter][3]
 * [clj-browserchannel-immutant-adapter][4]